 “Why is Dad so happy?” asked my daughter, shortly after we had evacuated her from college, a place reminds us daily that she’d rather be.

-“Because you’re living in his world now,” answered my astute wife, an HR executive goddess who yet again proved why she’s winning bread in Corporate America while I’m pre-treating undergarment stains in between managing this website and craft ad copy to try to stimulate hot tub purchases during the pandemic.
+“Because we’re all living in his world now,” answered my astute wife, an HR executive goddess who yet again proved why she’s winning bread in Corporate America while I’m pre-treating undergarment stains in between managing this website and craft ad copy to try to stimulate hot tub purchases during a pandemic.
 Also, I might have given myself away with a maniacal laugh.

 My son offered no comment.
 It was noonish and he was still sleeping as a high school senior relieved of a 7:20 a.m. first bell will do.
 At least someone is taking this “shelter in place” stuff to heart.

 Welcome to whole-home home office hell

 Having the whole family under one roof during these times of plague and TP hoarding, while comforting to my paternal side, regularly reinforces why I never looked back when I left the cubicle farm back in 2004.

 On the first day of our group confinement, my wife conducted a hostile takeover of our living room.
 She set up her command post in my easy chair, cranked the heat to pit-stain level and polka dotted every surface with a rainbow of Post-Its.
 This forced me to trade lunches with Rockford for the sounds of her frequent conference calls.
 These were surprising entertaining as she’d skillfully soothe a panicked global workforce with optimism like, “We can still check the box if we assertively e-enable interdependent core competencies by bringing to the table authoritative revolutionizing of the cooperative synergy and value-adding with a robust secret sauce.”